Terongorus/TeronAPI/README.md

 List of available functions:

-  **General custom APIs:**
-  1. Added a custom function that works similarly to how */startattack* used to work in Classic WoW and SoD.
-Simply put "/startattack" in your macro and you're all set!

   **Warrior custom APIs:**
   1. **WarriorRangePull()** -> depending on the type of weapon equiped, shoots with the respective ability *(shoot bow, shoot gun, shoot crossbow, throw)*; decreases time to swap abilities on the action bar
   2. **WarriorChargeInterceptCast()** -> allows for the usage of both Charge and Intercept with the click of only one button; Charge out of combat and Intercept in combat, respectively